ai-cam/ai-cam.github.io/_calls/2025-04-15-ai-for-university-ops-supporting-administrative-innovation-across-the-university.md

     If you would like to express interest in this initiative, please fill out the form here by 09:00 on 28 May 2025.

+    If you would like to express interest in this initiative, please fill out the form here by 09:00 on 28 May 2025.

     For further information, please review the FAQs below.
   heading: Supporting administrative innovation across the University
   image: /assets/uploads/ops-photo-2.jpg